SMURD: 1992

 In 1992, SMURD kept on progressing, concentrating on the training of the mostly volunteer personnel and on developing international relations with similar services from other countries.
 The first countries to establish a long term cooperation, even from 1992 were Great Britain and Norway.
 The Norwegian Red Cross from Sauda started their support by donating SMUR mobile units and emergency medical equipment and the Emergency Service of the Royal Hospital in Edinburgh and the Strathclyde Fire Brigade in Glasgow have started an intensive support program for the development of emergency medical assistance and for the training and endowment of firemen in new fields, such as extrication and chemical hazards.
 In November 1992, following a training period of 3 weeks, with trainers from Germany, the Netherlands, Scotland and the United States, an exercise was performed to which were invited to participate the representatives of several Ministries and institutions.
-Following this exercise, the Minister of Health declared, by the Decision No. 1094 of 5 November 1992, the new system functioning in Târgu Mureş as the National Pilot Centre.
+Following this exercise, the Minister of Health declared, by the Decision No. 1094 of 5 November 1992, the new system functioning in Târgu Mureș as the National Pilot Centre.
 This new status was to protect the new model, in the years 1993–1997, against the high level of opposition and the attempts to shut it down.
 As part of the training in 1992, the first laboratory for emergency training was donated by the Foundation for Open Society, United States.